 $ git clone https://github.com/wallarm/jwt-secrets/jwt.secrets.list $ brew install hashcat $ hashcat -m 16500 /tmp/jwt.hash /path/to/jwt.secrets.list

 Enjoy!
-And don’t forget to protect your applications and APIs by modern security solutions like Wallarm.
+And don’t forget to protect your applications and APIs by modern API Security Platform solutions like Wallarm.

 Schedule your personal Wallarm demo today: